MarvinFlint/WebTechHandin/README.md

 - On the about page is a table with a CV, or at least something close

 - There is actually a minigame where you can click on an individual cell to color it orange.
 Click again to remove the color.
+Alternatively, ESC removes ALL colored cells

 ## Print

+It exists and removes a lot of unneeded content for print views like the navigation / footer and changes up the size / layout a bit, although there are apparently some bugs with flexbox / overflow that cause cutoffs for sites.